ViralTexts/gtr-clusters/clusters/18631230-sn85054616-ToRemoveInkSpots.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of all prwout, Jt if
+need loss to say she was allowed to stay.
+Punishing the Innocent Party.—•
+They bad a rape case before Squire Dodge the othei
+day, says the Bur.ington (Iowa) Gazette.
+I!he poor
+girl was there to try her case, but ths defendant
+not ready.
+The case was postponed until Monday,
+and, defendant being rich and influential, gave bail(
+and went home.
+The woman being, unfortunately,
-tness, and, more unfortunately, poor, was sent to
+a witness, and, more unfortunately, poor, was sent to
 the county jail until the day of trial, so that she may
 be present to testify!
 And this all done “ according
 to law.”